Battersea Dogs & Cats Home: History

 Battersea was established in Holloway in 1860 by Mary Tealby (1801–1865).
 She called it "The Temporary Home for Lost and Starving Dogs".
 Initially the home was in her scullery but as the number of dogs delivered to her grew she hired some nearby stables funded by herself, her brother and Sarah Major.
 In 1860 the RSPCA agreed to assist and the committee meetings were held at the RSPCA offices at 12 Pall Mall.
 The Times ran a story ridiculing the idea of opening a "home" for dogs when there were homeless people in London.
 It accused Tealby of "letting her zeal ...outrun her discretion".
 Its most impressive supporter in the 1860s was Charles Dickens.
 He wrote about a "remarkable institution" that had saved "over a thousand" dogs in 1860.
 He noted that the dogs were cared for but if necessary humanely disposed of.
 By 1864 the finances were sound and they were handling 2,000 dogs that year.

 Battersea started taking in cats from 1883, but its name remained Battersea Dogs Home until 2002.

 During World War II, then manager Edward Healey-Tutt advised against people euthanising their pets because of fear of food shortages.
 Throughout the war Battersea fed and cared for over 145,000 dogs.

 In 1979, Battersea acquired Bell Mead Kennels, which is now known as Battersea Old Windsor in Berkshire and in 1999, Battersea bought a centre in Kent, now known as Battersea Brands Hatch.

-In 2002, the name was changed from Battersea Dogs Home to include cats in its name - Battersea Dogs & Cats Home.
+In 2002, the name was changed from Battersea Dogs Home to include cats in its name – Battersea Dogs & Cats Home.

-In June 2010, Claire Horton joined Battersea in the role of Chief Executive.
-In 2016, she was named Charity Chief Executive of the Year at the Third Sector Awards for turning around Battersea.
-Horton was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to animal welfare.

 To mark its 150th anniversary in 2010, the charity's London Cattery was opened by HRH the Duchess of Cornwall.
 Royal Mail released a set of stamps featuring a series of dogs and cats that had been adopted by staff.
 It also launched a commemorative book, A Home of Their Own, which charts the history of the Home.
 This includes a look at prominent people who have adopted animals such as Elton John, who credited his dog Thomas with helping him through a rough period.
 Starting in 2011, Battersea implemented the "Staffies.
 They're Softer Than You Think" campaign to educate the public on the misconceptions about the Staffordshire Bull Terrier.

 On 17 March 2015, Queen Elizabeth II unveiled a plaque to officially open the intake kennels named after their founder, Mary Tealby kennels.
 In 2016, a new state of the art Veterinary Hospital was opened at the London centre.